techwithtim/Snake-Game/README.md

 `git checkout vscode-template`

-`git pull https://github.com/DRincs-Productions/renpy-vscode-template.git tool-only --allow-unrelated-histories`
+`git pull https://github.com/DRincs-Productions/renpy-vscode-template.git main --allow-unrelated-histories`

 At the end make a merge inside the arm of the project.